Héctor Villalba

-Héctor Daniel "Tito" Villalba (born 26 July 1994) is a professional footballer who plays as a winger for Uruguayan Primera División team Peñarol.
+Héctor Daniel "Tito" Villalba (born 26 July 1994) is a professional footballer who plays as a winger for Ecuadorian Serie A team Barcelona S.C.
 Born in Argentina, he represents Paraguay internationally.

 Club career

 Villalba was born on 26 July 1994 and lived almost to maturity in the Villa 1–11–14.
 He arrived in San Lorenzo when he was 10, and was chosen after a test in which 500 boys were selected to start a path to professionalism.
 He confessed to being a fan of San Lorenzo, and went through all the lower levels at the club.

 On 18 August 2012, he made his debut in the Primera Division Argentina, against Estudiantes de La Plata, when he entered in the 37th minute of the second half replacing Luis Aguiar, with Ricardo Caruso Lombardi as team manager.